 Two (2) year term; voting.
 The duties of the treasurer are:

-Collect membership dues at the Annual Meeting and throughout the year.

-Keep an accurate account of all financial transactions.
+Keep an accurate account of all financial transactions and serve as steward of the Caucus financial planning and funds.

 Submit monthly checking account statements to the Caucus Chair and provide a description of all income and expenses.